 Cons: Steel is heavier when you compare models on a size-for-size basis.
 When you're talking about portable camping fridges (portable being the key word here!) this is could be a deal-breaker.

-We recommend: Engel is a hugely popular brand of portable camping fridges for the Aussie bush because they are known to be built tough.
-And their most famous fridge models are built from – yep, you’ve guessed it – steel.
-We also love the Bushman Portable Expandable Fridge 35L-52L for its steel casing and interchangeable sizing!
+We recommend: Bushman is a hugely popular brand of portable camping fridges for the Aussie bush because they are known to be built tough.
+And their most famous fridge models are built from - yep, you've guessed it - steel.

 Pros: Plastic fridges are a good all-rounder.
 They will conduct less heat than metal, but not as well as fibreglass, which offers the best insulation.
 The good thing about plastic models is that they're built tougher than ever before, so they can handle a few hard knocks too.